-This is where we got scammed!
+Be aware that there is no entrance fee for Bich Dong Pagoda!
 As we approached on our scooter, an older lady pointed us in the direction of the carpark.
 Once we parked she told us entry and parking cost 50,000VND ($3 AUD) per person.
 Later we found out that entrance is free and that parking shouldn’t cost anymore than 10,000VND.
 Additionally, you don’t have to pay for parking and can instead park beside the road just before reaching the pagoda.
-Try to avoid this scam if she forces you to park in her area.
+The locals will try to convince you to pay more than you need to so be sure to avoid this scam if she forces you to park in her area.

 What to expect

 As we took 2 steps out of the carpark, we realised we had already reached the bridge surrounded by lily pads.
 The popular photo spot is actually the entrance to a complex of 3 pagodas.
+The entrance is stunning and is one of the most photogenic and recognised spots in Vietnam.
+The arched concrete pathway leads out over the field of lily pads where you’ll find a traditional Vietnamese style gateway.
 The scenery and structures surrounding the area are all incredibly unique and beautiful.
-We visited at 10am and had the complex all to ourselves, although throughout the day it can get much busier with tourists.